 - Supervise people to administer their own drugs.

-- Distribute harm reduction supplies, including clean needles, naloxone kits, and other related materials and ensures safe disposal of used equipment in accordance with established protocols.
+- Distribute harm reduction supplies, including clean needles, naloxone kits, and other related materials and ensures safe disposal of used equipment in accordance with establish protocols.

 - Collaborate with external service providers and engage in advocacy to ensure clients receive comprehensive care and follow-up support.

-- Demonstrated ability to work independently, within a team environment and with volunteers.
+- Demonstrated ability to work independently and within a team environment and with volunteers.

 - Demonstrated ability to communicate effectively both verbally and in writing.